 Filial piety.
 Hierarchy.
 Family.
-While traditional Asian values may wane in this day and age, such is not the case for this household.
+While traditional Asian values may wane in this day and age, such is not the case for this household, who reside in a Ridout Road bungalow.
 Setting out to build a house for his multigenerational family, a managing director of a listed company – who prefers to remain unnamed – gave the task to Ta.le Architects.
 The brief: to build a home that could house his entire family, so as to uphold those Asian values which he holds dear, and do more.
 Much more.

 Built for hosting

 He also wanted the house to serve the dual purpose of being a space where he could host business associates, extended family and friends.
 Thus, it was paramount that a battery of amenities be included in the design of the house – such as a movie theatre, KTV room, swimming pool, sauna, fitness centre, squash court, wine cellar and a pool table – so as to keep guests perpetually entertained.

 For Ta.le Architects, the challenge was designing a house to accommodate four generations: the client and his elderly parents, his four children and one grandchild.
 This required them to understand the nuances of each generation in the family.
 Says the founder and principal architect of Ta.le Architects, Tay Yanling: “Ultimately, we needed to really understand the family hierarchy and the relationships between the different family members.
 This would then guide us in the overall design of the home, enabling us to balance the connections between intimate private spaces and communal spaces in a way that harmoniously reflects the family culture.”

 A historic site